 Churches that are making a dent in their community and seeing “unchurched” people come into their community will see an increase in the pastoral care demands.
 The fact is, as you reach out to impact your city there will be people who need more support.

-It’s not that the “unchurched” folks are more “messy” than the “church people,” it’s just that they are often not as preoccupied with hiding their “mess” as the church people.1
+It’s not that the first-time guests folks are more “messy” than the “church people,” it’s just that they are often not as preoccupied with hiding their “mess” as the church people.

 I’ve seen this impact in the churches that I’ve served.
 As the church grows, not only does the total number of people needing “help” increase but the complexity of the issues that bubble up increases as wells.
 The need for robust pastoral care scales exponentially as a church grows.
 It’s a mistake to think that a large growing church doesn’t “care” for people, but it’s actually the opposite—your church won’t grow large if you don’t care for people.